vlaaad/vlaaad.github.io/reveal.md

  :desc {:fx/type :label
         :text "The Clojure language library"}}
 ```
-This description shows label that you can request a context menu on, and shown popup will suggest acions on `clojure.core` ns.
+This description shows label that you can request a context menu on, and its popup will suggest acions on `clojure.core` ns.
 There is [a bigger example](https://github.com/vlaaad/reveal/blob/master/examples/e03_chess_server_popups.clj) showing how to create a custom view for a chess server that displays active games as chess boards and allows inspecting any piece:

 ![Custom views demo](/assets/reveal/custom-views.gif)